 Law update – new provision in the Consumer Rights Act

-Law of May 30, 2014. on consumer rights had already talked about the possibility of returning goods purchased online – the problem, however, was that under the terms of the law, a person doing business and buying goods for an invoice… was not a consumer.
+Law of May 30, 2014. on consumer rights already spoke about the possibility of returning goods purchased online.
+The problem, however, was that under the terms of the law, a person conducting business and buying goods on an invoice… was not a consumer.

 From the updated wording of the law, it is clear that persons engaged in business activities can withdraw from a contract within 14 days from the date of conclusion of the contract, which puts them on a par with consumers.
-However, there are several conditions.
+However, there are several conditions that must be met.

 First: the change applies only to sole proprietorships, which means that companies still cannot exercise their statutory right to return goods bought online for an invoice.